No one left behind:

 Keith studied at the University of British Columbia, Cambridge University, and Sheffield University.
 He has worked as a police officer in London, UK, and with the Vancouver Police Department, as well as in research, planning, and management with the Calgary Police Service, the Justice Institute of BC, and Canada Post.
 He has served on several boards and committees and is currently Partner in a consulting firm specializing in police, justice, governance, and community issues.

 An accomplished photographer, he enjoys short-course triathlons, hiking, and biking.
-Diagnosed with myeloma in 2012, Keith has been in remission since 2014.
+Keith was diagnosed with myeloma in 2012.
 As a Director on Myeloma Canada’s Board, he is grateful to give back to the myeloma community for what he describes as the superb care he receives as a patient.

 Darlene Thibault